 1. Acts of Violence [EC 48900(a)] Alternative to Suspension Suspension Expulsion (1) Caused, attempted to cause, or threatened to cause physical injury to another person.
 X X X (2) Willfully used force or violence upon another person.
 X X 2.
 Weapons and Dangerous Objects [EC 48900(b)] Alternative to Suspension Suspension Expulsion (1) Possession, sale, or furnishing of weapons (knife, gun, sharp object, club, or an object that could inflict injury) or explosive.
-X X ) Explosives, use or possession.
+X X (2) Explosives, use or possession.
 X X 3.
-Drugs and Alcohol [EC 48900(c)] Alternative to Suspension Suspension Expulsion (1) Possession, use, sale, or furnishing, or otherwise being under the influence of alcohol, controlled substances, or an intoxicant. x x

-4. Sale of "Look-Alike" Controlled Substance or Alcohol [EC 48900(d)] Alternative to Suspension Suspension Expulsion Offering, arranging, or negotiating to sell drugs, alcohol or any intoxicant and then substituting a look-alike substance intended to represent drugs, alcohol, or an intoxicant.
+Drugs and Alcohol [EC 48900(c)] Alternative to Suspension Suspension Expulsion (1) Possession, use, sale, or furnishing, or otherwise being under the influence of alcohol, controlled substances, or an intoxicant.
+X X 4.
+Sale of "Look-Alike" Controlled Substance or Alcohol [EC 48900(d)] Alternative to Suspension Suspension Expulsion Offering, arranging, or negotiating to sell drugs, alcohol or any intoxicant and then substituting a look-alike substance intended to represent drugs, alcohol, or an intoxicant.
 X X 5.
 Robbery or Extortion [EC 48900(e)] Alternative to Suspension Suspension Expulsion Committed or attempted to commit robbery or extortion.
 X X 6.
 Damage to Property [EC 48900(f)] Alternative to Suspension Suspension Expulsion Caused, or attempted to cause damage to school or private property.
 X X X 7.
 Theft or Stealing [EC 48900(g)] Alternative to Suspension Suspension Expulsion Stealing, or attempting to steal school or private property.
-X X X 8.
+X X X

+T 8.
 Tobacco [EC 48900(h)] Alternative to Suspension Suspension Expulsion Possessed or used tobacco or nicotine products.
 X X 9.
-Profanity, Obscene Acts, Vulgarity [EC 48900(i)] Alternative to Suspension Suspension Expulsion Directed at peers.
-X X X

-Directed at school personnel.
+Profanity, Obscene Acts, Vulgarity [EC 48900(i)] Alternative to Suspension Suspension Expulsion (1) Directed at peers.
+X X X (2) Directed at school personnel.
 X X X 10.
-Drug Paraphernalia [EC 48900(j)] Alternative to Suspension Suspension Expulsion Possessed, offered, arranged, or nego-tiated to sell any drug paraphernalia.
+Drug Paraphernalia [EC 48900(j)] Alternative to Suspension Suspension Expulsion Possessed, offered, arranged, or negotiated to sell any drug paraphernalia.
 X X X 11.
-Willful Defiance or Disruption of School Activities [EC 48900(k)(1)] Alternative to Suspension Suspension Expulsion Note: With the exception of classroom suspensions imposed by a teacher under Education Code 48910, no student enrolled in kindergarten through grade three eight-may be suspended for violation of Education Code 48900(k)(1).
-Additionally, no student enrolled in kindergarten through grade twelve, regardless of age, may be recommended for expulsion for violation of Education Code 48900(k)(1) [ EC 48900(k)(2)] Disrupting school activities.
-X X Refusing to follow the valid authority of school personnel, including supervisors, teachers, school officials or other school staff performing their duties.
-X X Failure to follow school rules.
+Willful Defiance or Disruption Alternative to Sugnonoion Evnulsion of School Activities Suspension Suspension Expulsion Note: With the exception of classroom suspensions imposed kindergarten through grade eight may be suspended for viola enrolled in kindergarten through grade twelve, regardless of Code 48900(k)(1) [ EC 48900(k)(2)] ation of Education Code 4 18900(k)(1).
+Additionally , no student (1) Disrupting school activities.
+X X (2) Refusing to follow the valid authority of school personnel, including supervisors, teachers, school officials or other school staff performing their duties.
+X X (3) Failure to follow school rules.
 X X (4) Failure to follow directive or instruction of staff or teachers.
 X X (5) Failure to follow conduct code for school bus passengers.
 X X 12.
 Possession of Stolen Property [EC 48900(1)] Alternative to Suspension Suspension Expulsion Knowingly received stolen school property or private property.
 X X X 13.
 Imitation Firearm [EC 48900(m)] Alternative to Suspension Suspension Expulsion Possession of an imitation firearm that is substantially similar in physical properties to an existing firearm as to lead a reasonable person to conclude the replica is a firearm.
-X X 14.
+X Х 14.
 Sexual Assault or Sexual Battery [EC 48900(n)] Alternative to Suspension Suspension Expulsion Committed or attempted to commit a sexual assault or battery.
 X X 15.
-Harassment of a Student Witness [EC 48900(o)] Alternative to Suspension Suspension Expulsion Harassed, threatened, or intimidated a pupil who is a witness in a school disciplinary proceeding for the purpose of intimidation or retaliation.
-X X X
+Harassment of a Student Wit- ness [EC 48900(o)] Alternative to Suspension Expulsion Suspension Бизреняюн 2 Harassed, threatened, or intimidated a pupil who is a witness in a school disciplinary proceeding for the purpose of intimidation or retaliation.
+X X